Leiafan/Neo4j-Driver/README.md

 <ul>
   <li>Create a  new Graph on your Neo4j datagram
   <li>Extract files into C:\Directory
-  <li>Make sure you have installed node.js (https://nodejs.org/uk/download/)
+  <li>Make sure you have downloaded an installer node.js (https://nodejs.org/uk/download/)
   <li>Run Command Line as SU
   <li>Run <strong>'npm install nodemon -g'</strong>; <strong>'nodemon'</strong> commands in your C:\Directory
   <li>Launch program on port 3000